Major in Chemistry Secondary Education

 Want to share your passion for the chemical world with high school students?
 As a Chemistry Secondary Education major at Etown, located in Pennsylvania, you will experience rigorous course work paired with independent research opportunities that will make you a valuable candidate in the job market.
 This major blends education and chemistry to prepare students for specialized positions in both areas of study.
 You will graduate from this program with extensive knowledge and with a degree in chemistry, as well as a Pennsylvania teaching certificate that allows you to teach in 45 other reciprocal states.

-- Laboratory Methods in Chemistry
+- Laboratory Methods in Chemistry (Add course numbers to all courses listed)

 - Physical Inorganic Chemistry